heclak/community-a4e-c/README.md

 **Q: Why doesn't the A-4E-C work with my favorite mission or multiplayer scripting system?**

 - Some scripts or other utilities need to be informed of the A-4E-C's existence in order to accommodate it.
-If you have a favorite popular mod, script that should accommodate it, be sure to let the author know!
+If you know of a mod or script that should accommodate it, be sure to let the author know!

 **Q: What's the song in the menu?**
 - Crow, by [Eric Haugen](https://erichaugen.bandcamp.com/releases)